-Table : 2.
+Table 2.
 Likelihood of I ncident Escalating Rank Descriptor Description 1 Unlikely The incident is contained or controlled, and it is unlikely to escalate.
 There is no chance of additional hazards.
 Ongoing monitoring required.
-2 Control of the incident may have deteriorated but imminent control of hazard by the duty holder is probable unlikely that the incident will escalate liminate incident is possible.
-The duty holder capability of using internal and extensive resources to manage and bring the hunder control in the near term.
-3 4 Almost certain or currently occurring The incident is uncontrolled and there is little chance that the duty holder will be at to bring the hazard under control in the ne term.
-The duty holder will require assistant from outside parties to remedy the situation.
+2 Control of the incident may have deteriorated but imminent control of the hazard by the duty holder is probable.
+It is unlikely that the incident will escalate.
+3 Likely Imminent or intermittent control of the incident is possible.
+The duty holder has the capability of using internal and external resources to manage and bring the hazard under control in the near term.
+4 Almost certain or currently occurring The incident is uncontrolled and there is little chance that the duty holder will be able to bring the hazard under control in the near term.
+The duty holder will require assistance from outside parties to remedy the situation. occurring from outside parties to remedy the 4 or currently to bring the hazard under control in the near term.
+The duty holder will require assistance from outside parties to remedy the